Kessler Topaz Meltzer & Check, LLP - CoreWeave, Inc. (CRWV) Investors: March 13, 2026, Deadline in Securities Fraud Class Action Lawsuit

 ABOUT KESSLER TOPAZ MELTZER & CHECK, LLP (KTMC):

-Kessler Topaz Meltzer & Check, LLP (KTMC) is a leading U.S. plaintiff-side law firm focused on securities fraud class action lawsuits and global investor protection.
+Kessler Topaz Meltzer & Check, LLP (KTMC) is a leading U.S. plaintiff-side law firm focused on securities-fraud class actions and global investor protection.
 The firm represents individual investors as well as institutions, such as major pension funds, asset managers, and international investors.
-KTMC has led some of the nation’s largest securities recoveries, earning recognition from:
+KTMC has led some of the largest recoveries in securities litigation and has been recognized by peers and the legal media with numerous accolades, including The National Law Journal’s Plaintiff’s Hot List and Trailblazers in Plaintiffs' Law, BTI Consulting Group’s Honor Roll of Most Feared Law Firms, The Legal Intelligencer’s Class Action Firm of the Year, Lawdragon’s Leading Plaintiff Financial Lawyers, and Law360’s Titans of the Plaintiffs Bar.
+The firm operates globally with offices in Pennsylvania and California.
+KTMC has recovered over $25 billion for our clients and the classes they represent.
+For more information about Kessler Topaz Meltzer & Check, LLP, please visit www.ktmc.com.
+The complaint in this matter was not filed by KTMC.

 CONTACT: